axibase/atsd/rule-engine/functions-link.md

 getEntityLink('nurswgvml007')
 ```

-The returned link includes the path to the entity page on the target database server:
+The function returns URL to the entity editor for the specified entity.

 ```elm
 https://atsd_hostname:8443/entities/nurswgvml007